Friz-zy/Memo/README.md

 fi
 ```

-*Tip: you can use filter for searching showing only necessary subset of commands*
+*Tip: you can use filter for showing only necessary subset of commands*
 <img src="./Memo.png" alt="Image with example of filtering" width="500">

 **If you want also store your aliases, you can fork this repo and use git for keeping track of all your changes ^_^**